 Baking and Topping Stollen

 This stollen is smaller than your typical version, so it does not take long to bake—just 25 to 30 minutes should do it.
 Don't overbake or you'll end up with (eek!) a dry stollen.

 Stollens are typically finished with a glaze of melted butter followed by powdered sugar.
 This helps keep the stollen moist, and adds a bit of sweetness to an otherwise not overly sweet bread.

-- 4 teaspoons finely chopped orange peel from one orange (see note)
+4 teaspoons finely chopped orange peel from one orange (see notes)

 Heat milk in small saucepan over low heat until just warm.
 Pour into bowl of stand mixer and whisk in yeast and 1 tablespoon bread flour.
 Set aside for 30 minutes.
 In same unwashed saucepan, gently heat bourbon and raisins until warm; set aside.

 Add 1 1/4 cups bread flour, sugar, and egg yolk to yeast mixture.
 Mix with dough hook at low speed until mixture just begins to come together, about 1 minute.
 With mixer running, add salt and then slowly add butter to incorporate.
 If dough seems too wet, add up to a few tablespoons more flour.
 Continue to mix until a soft, smooth dough forms, about 8 minutes.
 Mix in raisins, orange zest, and almonds until just incorporated.

 Form dough into a ball, place in a greased bowl, cover, and let rest in a warm place until dough has risen by about 50 percent, 1 to 2 hours.

 Adjust oven rack to middle position and preheat oven to 350°F. Line a large baking sheet with parchment paper.
 Place dough onto lightly floured work surface and press into an 8- by 10-inch oval.
 Using rolling pin, press a trench lengthwise into the dough about 1/3 from the bottom.